ceddybu/ansible-playbooks/sabnzbd-node/README.md

 # sabnzbd ansible playbook

 This playbook was created for RHEL 6 and should work on all of it's derivatives, such as CentOS 6 & Scientific Linux 6.

+To use the provided Vagrantfile, change 'user: root' to 'sudo: yes' in site.yml